cfoust/cy/docs/src/configuration.md

 1. `$HOME/.config/cyrc.janet`
 1. `$HOME/.config/.cy.janet`

-You can reload your configuration at runtime using {{api action/reload-config}}, which by default is bound to {{key :root ctrl+a r}}.
+You can reload your configuration at runtime using {{api action/reload-config}}, which by default is bound to {{bind :root ctrl+a r}}.

-Your `cy` configuration can contain any valid Janet statement, but `cy` also provides additions to the standard library in the form of [an API](./api.md) for controlling every aspect of how `cy` works.

 ### Example configuration

 An example configuration that uses functionality from this API is shown below.
-Very little of this will make sense right now; this is just to give you a taste of how configuration works in `cy` before moving on to the next section.
+You may also refer to the [default configuration](https://github.com/cfoust/cy/blob/main/pkg/cy/cy-boot.janet) for examples of more advanced API usage.

 ```janet
 # Define a new action (which is just a function) with the name toast-pane-path